 Actually create two practice accounts.
 Or three.
 One as a student, one as a counselor, one as a teacher recommender.
 Learn how to navigate the Common App.

 Should you consider the ACT?
-Take a practice exam of the SAT and ACT and choose.
+Take a practice exam of SAT and ACT and choose.

 Develop a plan and put in your calendar.
 If not using outside help for SAT, schedule and practice with Khan Academy.

-The best time to take SAT 2's is at the end of a course when information is fresh.
-Does your homeschooler need any mom grades backed up?
-SAT 2’s are the perfect opportunity.
+The best time to take SAT Subject Tests and AP Exams is at the end of a course when information is fresh.
+Does your homeschooler need to back up their grades?
+Subject Tests and AP’s are the perfect opportunity.

-There should be two academic teachers willing to write glowing recommendations.
+There should be at least two academic teachers willing to write glowing recommendations.
 Cultivate strong relationships with those instructors over the course of the spring semester.

 Have honest conversations with your student from the very beginning.
 Consider taking schools off the table if you are certain they are unaffordable.